Heated motorcycle gloves have really come on over the last few years.

 Cost

-Like any new piece of kit it’s important to familiarize yourself with their use and handling.
-Not everyone likes to have wires running about their gloves and handlebars but with practice and good routing they won’t pose a problem.
+Like any new piece of kit, it’s essential to familiarize yourself with their use and handling.
+Not everyone likes wires running about their gloves and handlebars, but they won’t pose problems with practice and good routing.

 Protection

-Make sure your heated gloves have the same protective qualities you’d expect from any other motorcycle glove.
+Make sure your heated gloves have the same protective qualities you expect from any motorcycle glove.

 Recommended Reading: Best Motorcycle Heated Grips